icann/rst-idn-test-labels/README.md

 > *The current release is [v1.0.3](https://github.com/icann/rst-idn-test-labels/releases/tag/v1.0.3).*

 > [!WARNING]
 > *Looking for JSON files?
-They have been moved to the [releases](https://github.com/icann/rst-idn-test-labels/releases) page.*
+They are now available from the [releases](https://github.com/icann/rst-idn-test-labels/releases) page.*

 This repository generates JSON files representing test data for use in the [Registry System Testing (RST) v2.0